-In twelve step group parlance, acceptance is the key concept to the first step of recognition of the problem with substance abuse and admission of the problem.
-As a principle of recovery, acceptance is the key to becoming comfortable with every aspect of what happens to a person during the course of their lifetime.
-No matter what may come up during the course of time, accepting the situation is always the precursor to making peace with what is.
+In twelve step group parlance, acceptance is the key to becoming comfortable with every aspect of a person's life.
+No matter what may come up, accepting the situation is the first step to making peace with it.

-Acceptance of anything allows us the grace to consider how best we will frame our response to the situation.
-It does little or no good to decide we will not accept something that happens.
-This is known as denial and does little to change or alter the situation or to help anyone involved.
+Acceptance allows us the grace to consider how best to frame our response to the situation.
+It does no good to resist acceptance.
+This is known as denial, and does little to change the situation.
 Many confuse the act of acceptance with agreement.
-While it is nearly impossible to agree with some parts of life, accepting them is the only way to create peace with the situation.
+While it is nearly impossible to agree with everything in life, accepting things is the only way to create peace with them.

-Let’s use the analogy of a car accident.
-Few of us would like to agree that we have been in a car accident, even a mild fender-bender can be irksome, expensive and ruin our day, not to mention the condition of our car and possible physical outcomes such as injuries.
-However, after an accident has occurred, it does little for any of the involved parties to be in denial of the accident.
-Therefore, accepting that an accident has occurred gives us the freedom to begin to respond to the situation with appropriate responses, such as calling the police and exchanging information with the other party(s) if necessary.
+Let's use the analogy of a car accident.
+Few of us would consider a car accident agreeable.
+But denying that a car accident occurred would be silly and futile.
+Simply accepting that an accident has occurred allows us to begin to respond to the situation appropriately, such as calling the police and exchanging information with the other party(s) if necessary.

 It is important that those in recovery begin to accept everything that happens in their lives, despite whatever feelings they have about the situation.
 To continue to be in denial about a situation only causes harm.
 Building up defenses only impedes the healing that needs to begin.